zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

     ![](./images/image14_47.png "")

 10. The newly created application and cube are listed on the Applications home page in the user interface.
-Now the cube has been created from the tabular data, you can export the cube to an application workbook.
+Now the cube is created from the tabular data, you can export the cube to an application workbook.

 11. On the `Cube Designer` ribbon, select `Local`, then select `Export Cube to Application Workbook`